R Programming Tutorial | Learn with Examples

 1. R Programming Introduction

-R was initially started by statisticians to make statistical processing easier but later other programmers are involved and evolved it to a wide variety of non-statistical tasks, including data processing, graphic visualization, and analytical processing.
+R was initially started by statisticians to make statistical processing easier but later other programmers were involved and evolved it to a wide variety of non-statistical tasks, including data processing, graphic visualization, and analytical processing.

 Like any other programming language, R also supports extension in the form of packages hence the developers can create their own packages and re-use them where required.